 Time: 2 to 4 hours

-ABOUT THE DIFFICULTY OF THIS HIKE: The difficulty varies based on conditions along the trail.
-If the wash is dry and you have experience rock scrambling, this trail is of moderate difficulty and takes most people about 2 hours.
-However, if the wash is wet, this hike becomes much more difficult and longer to hike.
-Rainy conditions are more likely to occur in the late-summer and the National Park Service urges people to not do this hike in wet or rainy conditions.
+ABOUT THE DIFFICULTY OF THIS HIKE: The difficulty varies based on conditions.
+If the wash is dry and you have experience rock scrambling, most people finish in about 2 hours.
+If the wash is wet, this hike becomes significantly harder and longer and the NPS urges hikers to avoid this trail in wet or rainy conditions due to flash flood risk.

-This elevation profile makes it look like you are climbing a mountain, but the difference between the starting point at the trailhead and Devils Hall is only about 500 feet.
+Elevation profile based on our GPS data (3.75 mi / 6 km).
+The NPS lists the official distance as 4.2 miles (6.8 km) round trip.
+This elevation profile makes it look like you are climbing a mountain, but the elevation change from the trailhead to Devils Hall is only 550 feet (168 m).
 It is a gradual uphill walk to get to Devil’s Hall and not as strenuous as it looks on this graph.

 The hike to Devil’s Hall starts at the Pine Springs Trailhead.